Learn effective warehouse/inventory management in-person or online in this 3-day certification training course.

-In the Introduction, you will learn about the emerging Industry 4.0 technologies bringing about dramatic change within the supply chain.
+In the Introduction, you will learn about the emerging Industry 4.0 technologies bringing dramatic change within the supply chain.
 You will learn about the smart factory, cloud computing, the internet of things (IoT), robotics, 3D printing, and blockchain.

 In Module One, you will learn what gives a company a competitive advantage, what is best-in-class supply chain performance, the four elements of warehouse optimization, the growth path for warehouse optimization, and how to do a warehouse maturity scan.